Licensing

 Tips for the research stage

-Use your official institution or organization e-mail address when contacting simulation companies so as to give credibility to your request.
-Include a short description of your course and mention whether you have used simulations in your classes before or not.
-This will help establish the right tone of conversation.
+When contacting simulation companies, use your institution's or organization's email address to lend credibility to your request.
+Include a brief description of your course and mention whether or not you have used simulation in your classes before.
+This will help set the right tone for the conversation.

 Illustration of envelope with checkmark